testcomputer/htb-modules/metasploit-training.md

 The getuid command will display the user with which Meterpreter is currently running.
-This will give you an idea of your possible privilege level on the target system (e.g. Are you an admin level user like NT AUTHORITY\SYSTEM or a regular user?)
+This will give you an idea of your possible privilege level on the target system (e.g. Are you an admin level user like NT AUTHORITY\SYSTEM or a regular user?) ps command will list running processes.
+The PID column will also give you the PID information you will need to migrate Meterpreter to another process.